YudeWang/UNet-Satellite-Image-Segmentation/README.md

-# Feature Pyramid Networks for Semantic Segmentation
+# Light UNet for Satellite Image Segmentation

-A Tensorflow implentation of FPN semantic segmentation framework.
+A Tensorflow implentation of light UNet semantic segmentation framework.

 The framework was used in 2017 CCF BDCI remote sensing image semantic segmentation challenge and achieved 0.891 accuracy.